barzik/branch-name-lint/readme.md

   skip: ['develop', 'master', 'main'],
   separator: '/', // Set to false to disable separator check
   disallowed: ['master', 'develop', 'main'],
-  branchEnvVariable: 'GITHUB_REF', // Name of environment variable to use for branch name
+  branchEnvVariable: 'MY_BRANCH_ENV', // Name of environment variable to use for branch name
   // other options...
 };
 ```